-The quarter over quarter decrease in interest expense of \$0.1 million was attributable to an \$8.0 million principal payment in May 2012 on the Senior Notes issued in May 2008 resulting in lower average debt balance for the quarter ended December 31, 2012.
+The quarter over quarter increase in interest expense of \$0.1 million was attributable to a higher average balance on our revolving line of credit, partially offset by a lower average balance on the senior notes for the quarter ended December 31, 2014.

-Over the next several quarters we expect that interest expense will be lower than levels recorded during the quarter ended December 31, 2012 due to \$49 million principal payment due in May 2013.
+Over the next several quarters we expect net interest expense will be consistent with the net interest expense incurred during the quarter ended December 31, 2014.

-Other Expense, Net
+Other Income (Expense), Net

-Other expense, net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from re-measurement of foreigndenominated receivable and cash balances into the U.S. dollar functional currency at period-end market rates, net of the impact of offsetting forward exchange contracts, and other non-operating items.
+Other income (expense), net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from remeasurement of foreigncurrency-denominated receivable and cash balances into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts, and other non-operating items.